kairosfuture/dcipher-frontend-challenge/README.md

 The full dataset can be downloaded [here](articles.json).

-What we ask in this assignment is to visualize this dataset by implementing a bar chart.
+What we ask in this assignment is to visualize this dataset by implementing a bar chart;

 - The bar chart should show the frequencies of all tokens in the dataset
 - In the x axis, you can show `tokens.value` field